Why is this important?

 - they should only take your savings and capital into account if they are above a set limit.
 Your home isn’t taken into account when they assess your capital

-- in England only, if they take into account any disability-related social security benefit you get, for example, Attendance Allowance or Disability Living Allowance, they must assess any extra expenses you have as a result of your disability, for example, extra heating or laundry costs
+- in England only, if they take into account any disability-related benefits you get, for example, Attendance Allowance or Personal Independence Payment, they must also assess and allow for any extra expenses you have as a result of your disability, for example, extra heating or laundry costs

 - in Wales, allowances must be made for any disability-related expenses you may have